-Alex Hobden announced as College Principal of BIMM Institute Berlin’s Screen and Film Faculty
+Alex Hobden announced as College Principal of BIMM University Berlin’s Screen and Film Faculty

 For over 10 years, Alex has been working in creative media production and education, lecturing in Film and TV Production and Cultural Theory at both Brighton and Chichester universities.
 Alongside this, he is a freelance filmmaker with a portfolio of creative projects for local charities and organisations.